braintree/pg_ha_migrations/README.md

 ### Compatibility Notes

-- While some features may work with other versions, this gem is currently tested against PostgreSQL 12+ and Partman 4.x
+- While some features may work with other versions, this gem is currently tested against PostgreSQL 13+ and Partman 4.x
-- There is a [bug](https://github.com/rails/rails/pull/41490) in early versions of Rails 6.1 when using `algorithm: :concurrently`.
-To add / remove indexes concurrently, please upgrade to at least Rails 6.1.4.

 ### Migration Methods